 - new gas cap, new fuel gauge sending unit gasket (tank came out and was inspected)

 I've put around $20k into it in 2 years (records will go with car) and it now runs beautifully, steers, shifts, stops and works like it should.
 Radio, heat, wipers, all lights, choke, windows, everything works.
 I drive it about 15 minutes to/from work every day and don't hesitate to jump in this car and drive to San Francisco and back.
-1969 is the first and most desirable year - only about 6,000 TR6 were imported in'69.
-It does not have the power-zapping emissions equipment, higher bumpers, bumperettes and electrical complexity of the later cars.
 Since the engine rebuild, this car feels really quick.
 It has always cornered well - it has sharp turn-in and none of the oversteer that TR6's sometimes have.

 Those who know these cars know that the work is never done, and this one is no exception.
 Here are some things that the next owner could tackle:

-- The soft top has good mechanicals, operates well and is water tight, but is missing a one snap (you can see this in photo 4) and has a 1/8 tear (patched).
+- The soft top has good mechanicals, operates well and is water tight, but one snap needs to be reattached to the car (you can see this in one of the photos) and has a 1/8 tear (patched).

 - The car got an original color re-paint at some point before my ownership; it is good but not concourse.

 - Speedometer and Tach need calibration (or I've really been speeding for two years)

 - Passenger door latch needs adjustment - this accounts for the gap you see in the photos; I will try to fix this before sale.

 - The hood latch mechanism is missing it's height adjuster. this accounts for the gap you might see in the photos).
 The hardware is available on Moss Motors.

 Questions are welcome: it's a honest car for sale in a spirit of openness.
 I'd like it to go to a good home.